joshuathorp/joshuathorp.github.io/content/research_page.md

 ----

-## Group Stereotypes and the Politics of Redistribution in Advanced Democracies
+## Stereotypes, Prejudice, and the Politics of Redistribution in Advanced Democracies

 - **Responsibility for Impairment Shapes the Perceived Deservingness of Welfare Recipients with Disabilities** *Political Psychology*, (2024), 00, 1–24. (with Jac Larner)